Yutokara/YutoKara/README.md

-# Hello, I'm [Yuto Ota]!
+# Hello, I'm Yuto Ota!

 Welcome to my GitHub profile!
-Here are some of my projects and interests.
+Nice to meet you!

 <!--